-I get emails with questions from people quite often.
-And one day while answering emails, I noticed that I had received three emails that described almost the same exact problem: canning mistakes.
+I get emails with home canning questions from people quite often.
+And one day while answering emails, I noticed that I had received three emails that described almost the same exact problem: "canning mistakes what do I do now??" .
 I decided to go ahead and just share those questions with you here, because it's a common thing that people ask!

 So the first person said that a week ago, she canned sauce using the correct procedure.
 However, she learned afterwards that it required bottled lemon juice, not the fresh-squeezed lemon juice she had used.
 (She also added onion, garlic, celery, basil, and carrots in quantities that were more than specified in that tested recipe.)
 In her e-mail, she wondered if she could go ahead and just use it anyway, or maybe put it in the freezer.

 In a case like that, there were errors in her processing that were not going to work.
 So really, her food was not safe.